carl-wallace/chamcert/README.md

 Work-in-progress utility to generate artifacts containing a [deltaCertificateDescriptor](https://datatracker.ietf.org/doc/html/draft-bonnell-lamps-chameleon-certs-01) extension and to parse artifacts containing the extension and reconstruct a certificate from the extension.

-At present, base certificates can be generated (albeit only with p256 signatures) and parsed, with the reconstructed certificate compared to a reference value.
-TODO items include support for other signature algorithms, certificate verification, and CSR generation.
+At present, base certificates can be generated and parsed, with the reconstructed certificate compared to a reference value.
+TODO items include support for certificate verification, and CSR generation.

 A sample invocation of the tool is below.
 The first command takes a CA key, a CA cert, a delta cert and a destination to receive a base certificate.
 The second takes a reference (same as delta in first command) and a base from which to reconstruct a cert to compare to the reference.